Skip to content

 What happens when you do this?

-By default, Windows 11 turns off your screen after 5 minutes on battery power and 15 minutes when plugged in.
+By default, Windows 11 turns off your screen after 5 minutes when running on battery power and 15 minutes when plugged in.

-Starting with Windows 11 build 29550.1000 (Canary), changes you make to power settings (like display, sleep, and hibernate timeouts) from Settings now apply to all power plans.
+Starting with Windows 11 build 29550.1000 (Canary), any power setting changes you make in the Settings app—like for display, sleep, or hibernate timeouts—will now apply across all your power plans.
 This means your choices stay the way you want them.

 Reference: